-ADVANCED PLACEMENT CALCULUS AB 12(ACAL 12) (4 credits)
+ADVANCED PLACEMENT CALCULUS AB 12

 Recommended prerequisite: Pre-Calculus 12 or Pre-Calculus 12 Honours taken concurrently or previously.

 This is a content heavy and difficult course.
 Grade 12 students selecting this course must have an excellent achievement record combined with excellent work habits.
 Students selecting this course must have the approval of the AP Calculus teacher.